oxguy3/fedora-tips/INSTALL.md

 If you haven't already set a root password, you're probably going to need it for at least a couple things.
 Change it using `sudo passwd`.
 This is the most critical password on your machine (and not something you'll need to use very often), so make it pretty strong and secure.

+## Rename your machine

+By default, new Fedora installs name the PC "localhost", which is boring and dumb.
+Open the Settings app, go to Details, and type in a new device name. (and god, please not "firstname-pc"; get creative with it!)

 ## Add RPMFusion repositories

 Fedora's official repositories let you install a lot with YUM, but they're also missing a lot.
 RPMFusion is the crucial third-party source for all the stuff the official repos are missing.
 This command will install both RPMFusion repos (free and non-free) for your version of Fedora: